Ballal65/data-modeling-concepts/Data Modeling Concepts/Chapter 1: Cumulative Table Design/readme.md

 # Cumulative Table Design
-Cumulative table design is a critical concept in data modeling, particularly for maintaining historical data and ensuring comprehensive datasets for analysis.
+Cumulative table design is a critical concept in data modelling, particularly for maintaining historical data and ensuring comprehensive datasets for analysis.
 This chapter explores the methodology, use cases, and trade-offs of cumulative table design.

 ## What is a Cumulative Table?
 A cumulative table retains historical data by combining daily snapshots.
 It merges today's data with the accumulated data from previous days, ensuring a complete history of changes for each entity.
 This design is often used in analytics for tracking user activity, transitions, and historical metrics.